 You don't have to stay at home or in a hospital to use oxygen.
 Oxygen systems are portable.
 You can use them while you do your daily tasks.

-Do not use oxygen around lit cigarettes or an open flame.
+Do not use oxygen near open flames, anything that may spark, or anything flammable.
 If you or those who care for you smoke, or if there are other risks for fire, it's important to think carefully before you decide to use oxygen therapy.
-Consider the danger of fire or explosion.
+Consider the risk of burns, fire, or explosion.

 What To Expect